UWrc/UWrc.github.io/docs/hyak101/basics/arrays.md

 sbatch loop_array.slurm
 ```

-Notice the jobs as they appear in your terminal showing `squeue`. [**Click here to return to the Pro Tip box with instructions to Monitor the Slurm Job Queue to set that view up again.**](https://hyak.uw.edu/docs/hyak101/basics/jobs#monitoring-the-slurm-job-queue)
+Notice the jobs as they appear in your terminal showing `squeue`. [<ins>**Click here to return to the Pro Tip box with instructions to Monitor the Slurm Job Queue to set that view up again.**</ins>](https://hyak.uw.edu/docs/hyak101/basics/jobs#monitoring-the-slurm-job-queue)

 Once the jobs have completed, check the output files in the log directory: